 Selling and Buying a Home is a Big Deal, It is one of the biggest personal and Financial decisions you make.
 Although word of mouth is important when it comes to picking a Real Estate Agent that fits your needs it is always good to do a bit of Research.
 Your Agent will be responsible for Contract Negotiations, Marketing, Open Houses and all of the Extra’s that go with buying or selling a home.
 It is in your best interest to interview several agents before making a decision.
 Here are some Great Questions to ask your potential agent.
-If you are ready to buy a home now click the link below and you can recieve free consultation today!
+If you are ready to buy a home now click the link below and you can receive free consultation today!

 What is your Experience and Education?